SaharaAli16/stcinet/baselines/Readme.md

-This repository contains code for the 3 baseline methods we implemented to comapre our work with.
+This repository contains our code for the 3 baseline methods we implemented to compare our work with.
+The original source code can be accessed at the respective paper URLs.

 1. G-Net (Time Series Causal Inference)
 Li, Rui, et al. "G-net: a recurrent network approach to g-computation for counterfactual prediction under a dynamic treatment regime."
 Machine Learning for Health.
 PMLR, 2021.